 It’s worth visiting the historical Bebelplatz, where the Nazis used to burn “anti-German” and Jewish books before and during WWII; you can also see stunning historical buildings around the square: State Opera, the Humboldt University and the St-Hedwigs Cathedral.

 Then, there’s the impressive Gerdarmenmarkt, where you can admire the beautiful Konzerthaus ans well as churches and other buildings around it; it’s also an important commercial square, where the annual Christmas Market is apparently incredible.
 I recommend visiting the first floor and getting something to eat on the second floor of the famous German chocolaterie Rausch Schokoladenhaus.
+The vegetarian restaurant Cookies Cream is really worth a try if you’re down to pay a bit more (25 euros the main course); you have to book a table in advance and be ready to try and find the place, which is quietly hidden in the back alley of a hotel (I found it amazing though and if you can’t pay for a main course you can always just order an appetizer or dessert for 12 euros and at least you’ll get to experience it!).

 Go see the big and impressive Reichstag or Bundestag (German Parliament), which you have to book in advance for free here if you want to visit inside (the dome is beautiful, and the view from the top is breathtaking!).
 Check out the huge glass central train station Hauptbanhof, chill in the great green area in front of it, and visit the former train station and now museum of modern and contemporary art Hamburger Banhof.